Briefing

 For most of the last year and a half, if you wanted an AI coding agent that lived in your terminal rather than your editor, Claude Code was effectively the only grown-up in the room.
 GitHub Copilot rides inside your editor.
 Cursor wraps a whole IDE around the model.
 Neither is the same kind of tool.
 Then a project called the Pi Coding Agent turned up, and suddenly the category had a second name worth saying out loud.

 A quick but important caveat before we go further.
 There has been confusion about who actually makes Pi.
-The Pi Coding Agent that developers are talking about is an open-source terminal harness built by Armin Ronacher and Mario Zechner, hosted on GitHub under earendil-works/pi.
+The Pi Coding Agent that developers are talking about is an open-source terminal harness built by Armin Ronacher and Mario Zechner, hosted on GitHub under earendil-works/pi (opens in a new tab).
 It is not, despite some early reporting, a product from Inflection AI.
 Inflection has its own unrelated "Pi", an empathetic consumer chatbot, and the two get muddled constantly.
 Where the original version of this piece tied Pi to an "Inflection Flow" team, treat that as unconfirmed at best: we found no evidence such a division or platform exists.

 So the honest framing is simpler than the rumour mill.
 A small, opinionated open-source tool has shown up in the same space as a polished commercial one, and the comparison is genuinely useful for anyone deciding how to put an AI agent to work.
 Here is how the two differ in practice.